-UVA Cancer Center is the only cancer center in Virginia named a Comprehensive Cancer Center by the National Cancer Institute (NCI).
-We are also one of only 52 centers in the United States to receive this designation, the highest recognition the NCI gives.
+UVA Health has the first cancer center in Virginia named a comprehensive cancer center by the National Cancer Institute (NCI).
+We are among the elite centers in the United States to receive the NCI's highest designation.

 What is 'Comprehensive'?

 This designation means we’re leaders in cancer research, diagnosis, treatment, and prevention.
 Our programs serve 3.2 million people in Virginia and eastern West Virginia.
 Our groundbreaking research helps us bring you:

 - The most up-to-date knowledge to prevent cancer

 - Robust clinical trials with access to the latest treatments

 How does 'comprehensive' help you?
 It means you get 360 degree care.
 You'll benefit from every aspect of our knowledge and experience in treating cancer.

 Director of UVA Cancer Center Tom Loughran, MD, and gynecologic oncologist Linda Duska, MD, explain the criteria for the designation and how UVA Cancer Center exceeds in these areas.
 View NCI-designation transcript.

 Funding for cancer research at UVA totals more than $30 million each year.
 Our research is organized around four programs: